-The following table sets forth, as of March 31, 2021, certain information with respect to the beneficial ownership of Common Stock of the Company owned by (i) each director and each of the named executive officers and (ii) all directors and executive officers as a group.
+The following table sets forth, as of March 31, 2022, certain information with respect to the beneficial ownership of Common Stock of the Company owned by (i) each director and each of the named executive officers and (ii) all directors and executive officers as a group.
 The Company knows of no persons or groups which own more than five percent of the outstanding shares of Common Stock.
 Unless otherwise indicated, the business address for each director and named executive officer is 1516 S. Bundy Drive, Suite 200, Los Angeles, CA 90025.

+Amount and Nature of Beneficial

-Name of Beneficial Owner Amount and Nature of Beneficial Ownership (1) Percent of Class (2)
+Name of Beneficial Owner Ownership (1) Percent of Class (2)

-John V. Winfield 1,721,468 (3) 66.5%
+John V. Winfield 1,686,374(3) 67.6%

 William J. Nance 47,946 1.9%

-David C. Gonzalez 41,169 (4) 1.6%
+David C. Gonzalez 44,769(4) 1.8%

-John C. Love 19,161
+John C. Love 17,561

 Yvonne M. Murphy 2,282

-All Directors and Executive Officers as a Group (5 persons) 1,832,026 70.8%
+All Directors and Executive Officers as a Group (5 persons) 1,798,932 72.1%

-13

-(3) Mr. Nance also serves as a director of the Company's subsidiary Portsmouth and served as a director of Santa Fe before its liquidation in February 2021.
-Amounts shown include \$8,000 in regular board and audit committee fees paid by Santa Fe and \$8,000 in regular board and audit committee fees paid by Portsmouth.

-(4) Mr. Babin also serves as a director of the Company's subsidiary, Portsmouth.
-Amounts shown include \$6,000 in regular board fees paid by Portsmouth.

-(5) Mrs. Murphy also served as a director of the Company's subsidiary, Portsmouth, from February 2019 to December 2019.
-Amounts shown include \$3,000 in regular board fees paid by Portsmouth.

-(6) As Chief Executive Officer, the Company's Chairman, John V. Winfield, was not paid any board, committee, or meeting fees by the Company.
-Mr. Winfield did receive a total of \$12,000 in regular board fees from the Company's subsidiaries.

-- Ownership does not exceed 1%. - (1) Unless otherwise indicated and subject to applicable community property laws, each person has sole voting and investment power with respect to the shares beneficially owned. - (2) Percentages are calculated based on 2,250,765 shares of Common Stock outstanding on March 31, 2021, plus any securities that person has the right to acquire within 60 days pursuant to options, warrants, conversion privileges or other rights. - $^{(3)}$ Includes 323,195 shares that Mr. Winfield has a right to acquire pursuant to vested stock options. - (4) Includes 14,400 shares that Mr. Gonzalez has a right to acquire pursuant to vested stock options.
+Ownership does not exceed 1%.

+(1) Unless otherwise indicated and subject to applicable community property laws, each person has sole voting and investment power with respect to the shares beneficially owned.

+(2) Percentages are calculated based on 2,243,183 shares of Common Stock outstanding on March 31, 2022, plus any securities that person has the right to acquire within 60 days pursuant to options, warrants, conversion privileges or other rights.

+(3) Includes 233,195 shares that Mr. Winfield has a right to acquire pursuant to vested stock options.

+(4) Includes 18,000 shares that Mr. Gonzalez has a right to acquire pursuant to vested stock options.